janpolowinski/dswarm-temporary-docu/Server-Install.md

         proxy_pass http://127.0.0.1:8080$uri$is_args$args;
 }
 ```
+for very long running processes, add appropriate settings for timeouts such as the `proxy_connect_timeout`, see http://nginx.org/en/docs/http/ngx_http_proxy_module.html.

 move old content root and link the new one. lookout for the correct user path! (the directory will be created later on)